ippc/sandbox/README.md

 4. Push your changes to main server at end of day (or more often)

     ```bash
     git push origin master
     ```

+### Branchinch

+1. Create a new branch called 'newfeature' and switch to it

+    :::bash
+    git checkout -b newfeature

+2. Create a new file for this new feature and add some text to it

+    :::bash
+    echo 'a text file!' >> newfile.txt

+3. At end of day or more often as you prefer, commit the changes to this branch

+    :::bash
+    git add .
+    git commit -m 'new feature'

+4. Push your branch to main repo at end of day (or more often)

+    :::bash
+    git push origin newfeature